 In 2010, Juliana joined a vibrant new company in the Berkshires: WAM Theatre.
 Since then, she has designed each of their productions and is now an Associate Artist with the company.
 In the Berkshires, Juliana has designed sets for Shakespeare & Company, Berkshire Theatre Group, Chester Theatre Company, and Dorset Theatre Festival.
 In 2014, she designed a critically acclaimed set for "The Whale," at the Adirondack Theatre Festival.

-In 2019, Juliana was honored to design a new production of "Ann" at the Arena Theatre in Washington DC.
-The production will travel to Dallas Theatre Center in October as a co-production between the two companies.
+In 2019, Juliana designed a new production of "Ann" at the Arena Theatre in Washington DC.
+The production traveled to Dallas Theatre Center that fall as a co-production between the two companies.

-Juliana has also worked with students at the Theatre Institute at Russell Sage, the SUNY Albany Theatre Department, and Westfield State College.
+Juliana has also worked with students at Williams College, the Theatre Institute at Russell Sage, SUNY Albany Theatre Department, and Westfield State College.

 Juliana is a member of the United Scenic Artists, Local USA 829, IATSE.